mengyigao/PWS/README.md

 ## Shiny Interface

-Shiny graphical interface can be called by:
+Shiny graphical interface can be launched by:

 `PWS::testApp()`